moisesjurad0/django.app2/README.md

 Run with docker (continuation from Run steps)

 1. add requirements.txt
-1. add settings.py support for mysql
+1. add settings.py support for mysql (include env variables)
-1. add .env file with variables to fill previous step
 1. add Dockerfile
 1. add docker-compose.yml
+1. add .env files with variables to fill mysql support for db service and web service from docker-compose
-1. docker-compose --env-file .env up (or)
+1. run `docker-compose --env-file .env up` (or)
-1. docker-compose up (to automatically load .env.db and .env.web from docker-compose.yml definition)
+1. run `docker-compose up` (to automatically load .env.db and .env.web from docker-compose.yml definition)
+1. run `python manage.py migrate` (if using docker or compose or remote db server, use SSH to connect and then run the command)